Predictez/Orbona/README.md

 <b>Marketing:</b> 12% of Orbona tokens will be allocated to marketing efforts, including user acquisition and community building.

-<b>Staking Rewards:</b> 15% of Orbona tokens will be allocated to staking rewards for users who provide liquidity to the project.
+<b>Rewards:</b> 15% of Orbona tokens will be allocated to rewards for users who tip and help in identifying the reputation of the NFTs and the creators.

 <b> Buyer of Last Resort:</b> 33% of Orbona tokens will be allocated to the buyer of last resort facility, to be minted when necessary.